Award Access Guidelines

 - Our judging process is open and transparent

 Details of the award criteria, rules and guidelines are published on the Academy website and updated each year.
-Our judging processes, panels and Committees are overseen by an independent adjudicator to make sure we follow the published rules.
+Our judging processes and panels are overseen by an independent adjudicator to make sure we follow the published rules.

 Details about the judges are published each year when the winners are announced.

 - Anonymised judging of works and non-anonymised judging of individuals